AminaAzzmouri/skillfolio-backend/README.md

 - If you add/change packages, re-freeze:
      pip freeze > requirements.txt

-# 5. Start the Django project:
+# 6. Start the Django project:
      django-admin startproject skillfolio_backend

-# 6. Apply migrations:
+# 7. Apply migrations:
      python manage.py makemigrations
      python manage.py migrate

 The blacklist tables for logout are created here because
      rest_framework_simplejwt.token_blacklist is installed

-# 7. Run the server:
+# 8. Run the server:
      python manage.py runserver

-# 8. Create the users app  (if it doesn’t exist yet):
+# 9. (Already included) users app

-#### Inside the Django project folder (where manage.py is located), run:
+- This repo already includes a `users` app which centralizes user, certificate, project, and goal logic.
-     python manage.py startapp users
+No need to re-create it.

 #### **App Explanation:**
      The users app is the central place for user-related domain models and logic (users, certificates, projects, goals) to avoid fragmentation and simplify relationships.